hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 Since JavaScript functions are objects, we can add properties to them.
 Here, we assign the prototype object to a `myPrototype` property on the `Dog` function object.
 Thus, we clearly show our intent that all dogs inherit from the `Dog.myPrototype` object.
 Once we've done that, we can change our constructor function to use `Dog.myPrototype` as the prototype object.

-Take some time to understand why this code works.
-It can be confusing when you first encounter it.
-It's a little like working with **recursive functions** as we did in the [Introduction to Programming With JavaScript book](https://launchschool.com/books/javascript/read/loops_iterating#recursion), which is to say, it's a bit hard to wrap your head around this code.
-To help, here's the complete code as it now stands:
+Here's the complete code as it now stands:

 ```js
 function Dog(name, breed, weight) {